SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

   - `:components`: List of sub-components in the form of [[name, sub_component_name],...].
   - `:extend`: The list of extended states, name given to the base system, and name of the base system.
   - `:structural_parameters`: Dictionary of structural parameters mapped to their default values.
   - `:parameters`: Dictionary of symbolic parameters mapped to their metadata.
+For parameter arrays, length is added to the metadata as `:size`.
   - `:variables`: Dictionary of symbolic variables mapped to their metadata.
+For variable arrays, length is added to the metadata as `:size`.
   - `:kwargs`: Dictionary of keyword arguments mapped to their default values.
   - `:independent_variable`: Independent variable, which is added while generating the Model.
   - `:equations`: List of equations (represented as strings).